freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 executed from the terminal.
 Python can also be used to create bots which automate some of our daily tasks.

 ##### Artificial Intelligence:
 Python is also used extensively in the growing field of Artificial Intelligence (AI).
 Google selected Python to be one of the first well-supported programming languages for training and interacting with models using Tensorflow.
+There are a number of courses on Udemy using Python to teach data analysis and machine learning.

 #### Mobile app development:
 Mobile apps and games can be created with python using Kivy, Pygame and PyQt.